litnialex/ansible-project/README.md

 ansible-playbook users.yml -l testos -e ansible_ssh_port=8822
 ```

+There is a way to use the same set of ssh options whenever you run `ssh ns.example.com` or `ansible -m ping ns`.
-I usually add in *~/.ssh/config* entries like
+First, add ino *~/.ssh/config* entries like
 ```
 Host *.example.com
   Port 8822
   User alitnitskiy
 ```
-Thus the same parameters are used whenever I run `ssh ns.example.com` or `ansible -m ping ns`

-It is working because I have in *group_vars/all*:
+Second part is already done for you, *group_vars/all* defines:
 ```
 domain: example.com
 ansible_ssh_host: ansible_ssh_host: "{{inventory_hostname}}.{{domain}}"
 ```

 ## Creating a New Project
 I use the same set of roles in different projects (I guess it's the primary scope for roles being invented.)